-Filling material can vary including plastic, porcelain, silver and gold.
-You and your dentist will discuss what material will work best for your particular situation, depending on the extent of repair needed, where in the filling will be located, and cost.
+The filling material can vary including plastic, porcelain, silver, and gold.
+You and your dentist will discuss what material will work best for your particular situation, depending on the extent of repair needed, wherein the filling will be located, and cost.
 Descriptions of various fillings:

 - Plastic resins known as composite resins are made to the exact color of your specific natural tooth color, providing a more natural appearance.

 - Gold fillings are custom made in a laboratory to ensure exact tooth shape and size and then cemented into place.
 Gold fillings are often the most expensive choice, many dentists consider it the best filling material.
 Gum tissues tolerate gold very well and the filling may last more than 20 years.

 - Fillings that are called inlays or onlays are made of porcelain.
 These fillings are also custom created in a lab and are then bonded to the tooth.
 Porcelain can be matched to the exact color of the tooth; they resist staining but are about the same cost as gold fillings.
 A porcelain restoration typically covers most of the tooth, making the filling almost undetectable.

 A crown or “cap” will be used if the decay or a fracture has caused significant damage to a large portion of the tooth.
 Decay that has reached the tooth nerve may need to be treated through a root canal procedure or through a procedure called pulp capping.